thosgood/translations/README.md

 # Wish list

 Translations which I have yet to start, but one day intend to, are listed here, so that I don't forget about them.
+Feel free to contact me with any suggestions!

 - _Séminaire Henri Cartan_ **13** (1960--61), "Familles d'espaces complexes et fondements de la géométrie analytique". <http://www.numdam.org/volume/SHC_1960-1961__13/>